 Trend 2: Digital transformation efforts will accelerate dramatically.
 In many instances, customers will no longer engage with a company face–to–face

-During the pandemic, customers lost immediate face-to-face interaction, such as going to the mall to shop or flying to meet a business-to-business customer.
+During the pandemic, customers lost immediate face-to-face interactions.
+They could no longer visit malls for shopping or fly to meet business-to-business clients.
 Now companies must create (and recreate) that trust and intimacy without the face-to-face experience.
 More and more, your website will become the storefront for your business.
-Companies that are thriving today are those that have successfully embraced digital transformation to do business digitally, even though the experience is different.
+Companies thriving today have successfully embraced digital transformation.
+They conduct business digitally, adapting to the different experience this creates.

 Trend 3: The sophistication of CX will skyrocket

-As a result of the pandemic, there will be a new wave of automation at the customer level that will eliminate background activities and give more time to customer-facing teams to engage directly with their customers.
+The pandemic has led to a new wave of automation at the customer level.
+This will eliminate background activities and allow customer-facing teams to engage more directly with their customers.
 Artificial Intelligence (AI) technology will help automate background activities, so that people can focus on customers.
 To be successful, organizations will need to apply higher-level skillsets to better engage customers and building hyper-personalized experiences.

 Trend 4: Some companies will over-rotate toward automation

 In the rush to embrace digital transformation, it’s easy to go too far.
 Automating background activities is a good thing to do as it frees up people to spend more time with customers.
 It’s not easy and possible to automate too many customer-facing interactions.
-Companies will need to guard against further separating themselves from the few remaining personal interactions that they have with their customers.
+Companies must guard against further distancing themselves from the few remaining personal interactions with their customers.
 Successful companies will use automation to allow for more personal customer engagements, not to replace them.

 Trend 5: Employee experience will be just as critical as customer experience

-It’s easy to be isolated and transactional with everybody working remotely.
-Being able to engage your employees in the same ways you engage your customers will help you retain your best people and maintain your corporate culture.
+Working remotely makes it easy to become isolated and transactional.
+Engaging your employees in the same ways you engage your customers will be beneficial.
+It will help retain your best people and maintain your corporate culture.
 Keeping a pulse on your employees allows you keep your employees engaged and passionate about their work and company.
-As we all adjust to whatever new norms the next six months bring, successful companies will work to keep their employee engagement and passion high, which will help their customers enjoy more of their experiences with your company.
+As we adapt to the new norms over the next six months, successful companies will focus on maintaining high employee engagement and passion.
+This will enhance customer experiences with the company.

 Hear more from David and Ryan